6.6 Duramax Diesel MPG

 1. LB7 (2001 To Early-2004 Model Year)

-The 6.6 Duramax diesel V8 ‘LB7’ was the first of many.
+The 6.6 Duramax diesel V8 ‘LB7’ was the first.
 From 2001, the LB7 was manufactured until early 2004.
 It has a 32-valve design, with a ground-breaking high-pressure common-rail and direct injection design.
-Moreover, the LB7 included a then-experimental composite cylinder head.
-It was included primarily in the Chevrolet Silverado HD and GMC Sierra HD, between 2001 to 2004.
+Plus, the LB7 included a then-experimental composite cylinder head.
+It was used in the Chevrolet Silverado HD and GMC Sierra HD, between 2001 to 2004.

 Nevertheless, the LB7 was uprated and was capable of powering larger medium-duty trucks, too.
 This included the Chevrolet Kodiak and the GMG TopKick.
 Other than that, here’s a brief list of its many features: